blakeruprecht/blakeruprecht.github.io/content/drawing/index.md

 menu = "main"
 +++

 Black ink on white paper.
+Mostly.

 ![Drawing of a log cabin I made up](drawing-log-cabin.jpg) *Done using sharpie on paper, based on the houses from *Your Cabin in the Woods* by Conrad Meinecke.*